Abaqus/Standard

 orthotropy management policy.

-The reason of this choices is given below.
+The reason of these choices is given below.

 For Abaqus/Explicit